Register for Free edWebinars Below

 Get a CE Certificate for this edWebinar Learn more

 Despite decades of existing research, school district professional development programs often fail to demonstrate any measurable improvement in teacher and student classroom practice.
 One of the most critical keys to an effective, well-designed, professional development program is a coordinated leadership strategy for planning and delivering professional learning experiences within a school district.

-Join in this edWebinar discussion as the superintendent, the director of curriculum and instructional technology, and the supervisor of blended learning in the Meriden Public School District in Connecticut share the collaborative work they do to assure that professional learning experiences for teachers, administrators and staff in their school district is impactful and effective in changing classroom practice across their district.
+In this edWebinar, the superintendent, the director of curriculum and instructional technology, and the supervisor of blended learning in the Meriden Public School District in Connecticut share the collaborative work they do to assure that professional learning experiences for teachers, administrators and staff in their school district is impactful and effective in changing classroom practice across their district.

-The Meriden Public Schools leadership team will review several factors that school leaders must consider as they plan for and evaluate district professional learning opportunities.
-The team will also share how they implement three critical guidelines for professional learning that result in improved classroom practice:
+The Meriden Public Schools leadership team reviews several factors that school leaders must consider as they plan for and evaluate district professional learning opportunities.
+The team also shares how they implement three critical guidelines for professional learning that result in improved classroom practice: